katrintirok/python-environmental-lesson/_episodes/06-visualization-matplotlib.md

 > {: .solution}
 >
 >> ## How to make a real map
 >> We can use the library [cartopy](https://scitools.org.uk/cartopy/docs/latest/) to produce real maps in python.
+The cartopy library does not come pre-installed with Anaconda, it can be installed with the conda package manager.
 >> ```python
 >> import cartopy.crs as ccrs
-ax = plt.axes(projection=ccrs.PlateCarree())
+>> # create an empty plot with Plate Carree projection ax = plt.axes(projection=ccrs.PlateCarree())
+# add coastlines
 ax.coastlines(resolution='10m', color='black', linewidth=1)
+# add a grid with coordinates
 ax.gridlines(crs=ccrs.PlateCarree(), draw_labels=True, alpha = 0.2)
+# set the limits of the grid to fit with our data
 ax.set_xlim(round(min(rain_merged.location_x),1)-0.1,round(max(rain_merged.location_x),1)+0.1)
 ax.set_ylim(round(min(rain_merged.location_y),1)-0.1,round(max(rain_merged.location_y),1)+0.1)
+# plot the locations of the raingauges with the rainfall as size
 plt.scatter(rain_merged.location_x, rain_merged.location_y, s=rain_merged.data)
 >> ```
 >> ![map](../fig/map.png)